benwiley4000/steam-party-planner/README.md

 Looks up a user by community display name (not necessarily the same as login) and stages them for tracking.

-Returns summary data for the player as well as a confirmation url
+Returns summary data for the player as well as a confirmation url.

 ### POST `/api/confirm-register/:token`